-The objective of this workshop is to ensure that the storytelling is clear, and to make sure the music is in the best possible keys for young voices.
-Throughout the process we are also testing the best ways to direct the show with kids while identifying challenging sections of the show and coming up with solutions.
-We share these recommendations in the show resources sections that are included with all iTheatrics’ adaptations.
+The objective of this workshop is to ensure that the storytelling is clear and to make sure the music is in the best possible keys for young voices.
+Throughout the process, we are also testing the best ways to direct the show with kids while identifying challenging sections of the show and coming up with solutions.
+We share these recommendations in the show resources sections that are included with all of iTheatrics’ adaptations.

-Each workshop culminates in a staged reading performance for the show’s authors, owners, as well as the performers’ families and teachers.
+Each workshop culminates in a staged reading performance for the show’s authors and owners and the performers’ families and teachers.
 Directly after the performance, we sit down with the show’s authors and collect their input and insight.
 With this critical feedback, we go back to the script to make any last-minute changes and edits.

 Then we start getting the show ready for licensing.
 This means creating the set of resources included in all of our adaptations.
 This includes recording sessions for Guide Vocal and Performance Accompaniment Tracks, video shoots in New York City for Choreography Videos, and writing lots of helpful information designed to make sure that anyone who decides to put on one of our adaptations will be successful.

 Once all the resources are created, the show is made available to schools and after-school programs through the licensing agency that represents that show.